-Jan 30, 2020 Joe Kleiman Attractions, Business, Events, Features, Headlines, Technology & Media, Theme Parks, Water Parks Comments Off on The attractions industry is set for a wild ride – some of it virtual
+Jan 30, 2020 Joe Kleiman Attractions, Business, Events, Features, Homepage Slider, Technology & Media, Theme Parks, Water Parks Comments Off on The attractions industry is set for a wild ride – some of it virtual

 High-tech and attraction development are taking new and ever more sophisticated forms as evidenced at IAAPA Expo 2019 (Orlando).
 InPark contributor Rona Gindin (above, far left) and editor Judith Rubin (above center, with George Walker of Universal Creative) identify trends and share analysis.